pagekit/docs/troubleshooting/server-error.md

 ## Request Errors

 If you are able to access your Pagekit installation but getting an error when trying to perform some task, is usually related to a Request error which Response should reveal us what is going on.
-In order to see the response you must check the browser console and make sure the [Debug](troubleshooting/debug.md) mode is on.
+In order to see the response you must check the browser console and make sure the [Debug Mode](troubleshooting/debug.md) is on.

 ## Pagekit Errors